-Act-The Pennsylvania Farmland and Forest Land Assessment Act of 1974 (72 P. S. §§ 5490.1-5490.13), commonly referred to as the Clean and Green Act.
+Act--The Pennsylvania Farmland and Forest Land Assessment Act of 1974 (72 P. S. §§ 5490.1--5490.13), commonly referred to as the Clean and Green Act.

-Agricultural commodity-Any of the following:
+Agricultural commodity--Any of the following:

+(i) Agricultural, apicultural, aquacultural, horticultural, floricultural, silvicultural, viticultural and dairy products.

+(ii) Pasture.

-- (i) Agricultural, apicultural, aquacultural, horticultural, floricultural, silvicultural, viticultural and dairy products. - (ii) Pasture. - (iii) Livestock and the products thereof. - (iv) Ranch-raised furbearing animals and the products thereof. - (v) Poultry and the products of poultry. - (vi) Products commonly raised or produced on farms which are intended for human consumption or are transported or intended to be transported in commerce. - (vii) Processed or manufactured products of products commonly raised or produced on farms which are intended for human consumption or are transported or intended to be transported in commerce.
+(iii) Livestock and the products thereof.

+(iv) Ranch-raised furbearing animals and the products thereof.

+(v) Poultry and the products of poultry.

+(vi) Products commonly raised or produced on farms which are intended for human consumption or are transported or intended to be transported in commerce.

+(vii) Processed or manufactured products of products commonly raised or produced on farms which are intended for human consumption or are transported or intended to be transported in commerce.

-Agricultural reserve-
+(viii) Compost.

-- (i) Noncommercial open space lands used for outdoor recreation or the enjoyment of scenic or natural beauty and open to the public for that use, without charge or fee, on a nondiscriminatory basis. - (ii) The term includes any farmstead land on the tract.
+Agricultural reserve--Noncommercial open space lands used for outdoor recreation or the enjoyment of scenic or natural beauty and open to the public for that use, without charge or fee, on a nondiscriminatory basis.
+The term includes land devoted to the development and operation of an alternative energy system, if a majority of the energy annually generated is utilized on the tract.

-Agricultural use-Land which is used for the purpose of producing an agricultural commodity or is devoted to and meets the requirements and qualifications for payments or other compensation under a soil conservation program under an agreement with an agency of the Federal government.
+Agricultural use--Land which is used for the purpose of producing an agricultural commodity or is devoted to and meets the requirements and qualifications for payments or other compensation under a soil conservation program under an agreement with an agency of the Federal government.

-- (i) The term includes any farmstead land on the tract. - (ii) The term includes a woodlot. - (iii) The term includes land which is rented to another person and used for the purpose of producing an agricultural commodity.
+(i) The term includes any farmstead land on the tract.

+(ii) The term includes a woodlot.

+(iii) The term includes land which is rented to another person and used for the purpose of producing an agricultural commodity.